rhnvrm/stock-market-circulars/hugo-site/content/circulars/bse/2025/bse-2025-09-09-baf4ce5948c74333-measure-in-respect-of-companies-with-high-promoter-as-well-as-non-promoter-encum.md

 - HINDUSTHANGLASS
 - THYROCARE
 - TFCILTD
-- TULSYANNEC
+- TULSYAN
 tags:
-- surveillance
+- compliance
 - encumbrance
+- promoter
 - sast
-- promoter
-- compliance
 - sebi
+- surveillance
 title: Measure in respect of companies with high Promoter as well as non-Promoter 'Encumbrance' as per Reg.
 28(3) of SEBI (SAST) Regulation 2011
 ---